 With just weeks to go before the grape and white truffle harvests, the enthusiasm among the locals was already palpable.
 Together with our local guide, Marco from Meet Piemonte, Shawn and I would spend two days exploring pockets of Piedmont.
 This article highlights our time in the Monferrato district, to include the city of Asti, home to the famous Palio horserace, plus wine-tasting and truffle hunting excursions in the countryside.
 My other post in this series focuses upon the nearby Langhe-Roero hills, including the elegant city of Alba.

 Italy’s Piemonte Region: UNESCO World Heritage Vineyard Landscapes & the Birthplace of the Slow Food Movement

-For nearly one thousand years, generations of residents have carefully molded Southern Piedmont’s terrain, sculpting it into the viticultural masterpiece that one sees today.
+For nearly one thousand years, generations of residents have carefully molded Southern Piedmont’s terrain, sculpting it into the viticultural masterpiece that you see today.
 In the summer of 2014, the vineyard landscape of the Langhe-Roero and Monferrato districts was formally recognized when it was granted UNESCO World Heritage status.
 It was Italy’s 50th site to attain such recognition.

 While wine connoisseurs worldwide will undoubtedly recognize Piemonte wine stand-outs such as Barolo, Barbera and Barbaresco, food enthusiasts likely also know that Piedmont was the birth place of Italy’s Slow Food Movement, and home to a rich food culture.
-Slow Food – which was started in 1986 to serve as an alternative to fast-food, and to help preserve traditional cuisines – branched out from its Italian roots.
-It eventually morphed into a global movement which still seeks to promote local small businesses and encourage cultivation of regional plants and livestock.
+Slow Food — which was started in 1986 to serve as an alternative to fast-food, and to help preserve traditional cuisines — branched out from its Italian roots.
+It eventually morphed into a global movement that still seeks to promote local, small businesses while encouraging cultivation of regional plants and livestock.